 • Unpleasant odor: Over time, the smell of guano can become quite unpleasant, making your home difficult to inhabit.

-It’s clear that bats should not be allowed to linger on your property.
+Bats should not be allowed to linger in the inhabited parts of your property.
 Over time, even a few little brown bats can grow to a population of a few hundred, leaving behind an accumulation of guano.

 To deal with bats, you have two choices: professional bat control or a DIY approach.
-Based on the health hazards and the size of your bat infestation, the CDC often recommends professional wildlife removal.
+Based on the health hazards and the size of your bat infestation, the CDC recommends professional wildlife removal, as do we.
 Regardless of which path you take to remove your bats, here are the best steps to get rid of them.

 Professional Bat Exclusion